 out on EMIs or delays them, her credit score gets affected, making it difficult for her to apply and get loans sanctions for the next few years.

 Axis Bank offers a range of Personal Loans tailored to meet the needs of most borrowers.
 To know more, click here.
-Calculate your EMI on a personal loan and know more.
+Calculate on our Personal Loan EMI Calculator to know more.

 Disclaimer: The Source, a content creation and curation firm have authored this article.
 Axis Bank does not influence the views of the author in any way.
 Axis Bank and The Source shall not be responsible for any direct/indirect loss or liability incurred by the reader for taking any financial decisions based on the contents and information.
 Please consult your financial advisor before making any financial decision.